Umagang Kay Ganda: History

 Umagang Kay Ganda premiered on June 25, 2007, at 5:15 AM, replacing Magandang Umaga, Pilipinas.
 The original hosts include Edu Manzano, Pinky Webb, Anthony Taberna, Alex Santos, Winnie Cordero, Donita Rose, Ogie Diaz, Kim Atienza, Bernadette Sembrano, and Rica Peralejo.

 Manzano and Diaz left the program more than two years later.
 Manzano was running for Vice President, while Diaz was concentrating on hosting Entertainment Live.

 On May 11, 2009, Umagang Kay Ganda launched "Boto Mo iPatrol Mo Ako Ang Simula" in preparation for the 2010 Philippine elections.

 On July 13, 2009, Ginger Conejero and Atom Araullo separately joined the program, filling the vacancy by the departure of Manzano and Diaz.

 On October 21, 2009, Kim Atienza left the program to join the talent competition program (and now noontime variety show) Showtime (later known as It's Showtime) as one of the hosts.

 On March 22, 2010, Andrei Felix, Bekimon, and Phoemela Baranda joined the program as hosts.
 The same year, Araullo left the show to concentrate on field reporting.

 In February 2011, the program was reformatted, with Iya Villania, Jeffrey Tam, and Miss Universe 2010 fourth runner-up Venus Raj joining the program to replace Sembrano, Peralejo, Conejero and Bekimon.
-On August 1 of the same year, Bernadette Sembrano replaced Webb after the former's six-month hiatus from the show.
+On August 1 of the same year, Bernadette Sembrano returned to the show after six months, replacing Webb.

-On January 30, 2012, Bianca Gonzalez replaced Donita Rose (who left the show to train as a professional chef), while Anthony Taberna and his Dos Por Dos co-host Gerry Baja joined the program as hosts.
+On January 30, 2012, Bianca Gonzalez replaced Donita Rose (who left the show to train as a professional chef), while Anthony Taberna's Dos por Dos co-host Gerry Baja joined the program as hosts.
+The Balitaktakan would then serve as a cross-platform collaboration with Dos por Dos, hosted by Baja and Taberna, extending its simulcast to DZMM-AM and DZMM TeleRadyo during this portion.

 On June 4, 2012, comedian-actor Ariel Ureta joined the program as one of the new hosts.

 On January 28, 2013, Jorge Cariño joined the program replacing Santos, while Araullo returned to the show after three years.

 On February 10, 2014, Umagang Kay Ganda shortened its timeslot from 5:00 AM to 7:30 AM to give way for the airing extension of talk show Kris TV.